Mst3kMantra/megaten-unofficial-api/README.md

 ***REMOVED*** smt-fusion-compendium-api
-back end for smt fusion compendium app
+Back end for MegatenDex app.

 Made with Node.js, express, and mongoose.
 An unofficial API that connects to a MongoDB database storing all the data for the frontend of the MegatenDex app.